Västberga helicopter robbery: In popular culture

-Swedish public television broadcaster Sveriges Television released a six-part Swedish-language documentary film called Helikopterrånet.
-Netflix reportedly planned to release a movie based on the robbery with actor Jake Gyllenhaal as the star actor.

-After interviewing four of the jailed perpetrators, Swedish-born author Jonas Bonnier published a semi-fictional novel called Helikopterrånet.
-An eight-part miniseries, The Helicopter Heist, premiered on Netflix in 2024.

 The mission The Bureau Raid in Grand Theft Auto V (2013) by Rockstar Games involves the protagonists breaking into an agency building.
 In the roof entry approach, they fly a helicopter to the roof and enter through a glass pyramid skylight, an approach loosely based on the Västberga robbery.

+In 2017, after interviewing four of the jailed perpetrators, Swedish-born author Jonas Bonnier published a semi-fictional novel called Helikopterrånet.

+Swedish public television broadcaster Sveriges Television released a six-part Swedish-language documentary film called Helikopterrånet in 2017.

+An eight-part miniseries based on Bonnier's novel, The Helicopter Heist, premiered on Netflix in 2024.